-What sets XDI-2 apart is the ability to charge multiple ignition coils at the same time.
+What sets XDI apart is the ability to charge multiple ignition coils at the same time.
 This increased dwell time means that full spark energy is available over the entire RPM range (up to 9600 at 12 volts).
-Unlike Capacitive Discharge systems that only put out one very short spark, the XDI-2 puts out a full energy, long burning spark at your highest and most critical engine speeds.
+Unlike Capacitive Discharge systems that only put out one very short spark, the XDI puts out a full energy, long burning spark at your highest and most critical engine speeds.
 Long burn times assure effective burning of even lean fuel mixtures.

-The brain of the XDI-2 includes dual digital microprocessors using patented spark algorithms (patent number RE 34,183), which takes the electrical signal from the crankshaft sensor, identifies the two missing teeth and then keeps track of the remaining 58 teeth.
-The XDI-2 determines engine speed and computes the spark advance from your Ignition Advance Table settings.
+The brain of the XDI includes dual digital microprocessors using patented spark algorithms (patent number RE 34,183), which takes the electrical signal from the crankshaft sensor, identifies the two missing teeth and then keeps track of the remaining 58 teeth.
+The XDI determines engine speed and computes the spark advance from your knob settings.
+Setting the timing advance curve is a simple task that anyone can understand.

-In addition to synchronizing and firing the plugs at the correct advance angle, the XDI-2 also computes the exact dwell to produce 9 amps of coil current.
+In addition to synchronizing and firing the plugs at the correct advance angle, the XDI also computes the exact dwell to produce 9 amps of coil current.
 Coil charging is measured dynamically, so changes in RPM, battery voltage, or temperature are all accounted for on every spark.
 This corrects any errors that are caused by battery voltage or coil temperature changes and insures maximum spark energy.